 The Active 12 is our 2nd generation sports GPS device.
 With a brand new HighRes screen for even more clarity when viewing maps of all scales and low energy bluetooth to allow for wireless route sharing between devices.
 All within our robust weather resistant casing.

-Now Shipping !
-The Active 20 is our new high-end "DualControl" Sports GPS unit.
-Featuring uniqyue 100% Touchscreen or Button control and fitted with a brand new High-Res touchscreen for even more clarity when viewing maps of all scales WI-FI and Bluetooth for maximum connectivity, route sharing and software upgrades.
-All within our rugged IP68 waterproof casing.
+Available Now - The Active 20 is our new high end outdoor dual button/touchscreen GPS device.
+With a brand new HighRes touchscreen for even more clarity when viewing maps of all scales WI-FI to allow for wireless route sharing and software upgrades.
+All within our rugged IP68 Waterproof casing.

 Please read the below article from Andrew Richmond, who is completing nine 26+ mile walking challenges for Macmillan Cancer Support: